vaib-dev/Courses/6-computer-networks/9-routing-protocols.md

 <p text align="center"><img src="https://media.geeksforgeeks.org/wp-content/uploads/20190517214708/Untitled-Diagram-1110.png" height="" width=""></p>

-## Compare Distance Speed Vector Routing
+## Compare Distance Vector And Link State Routing
 ### Distance Vector Routing
 It is a dynamic routing algorithm in which each router computes distance between itself and each possible destination i.e. its immediate neighbors.
 The router share its knowledge about the whole network to its neighbors and accordingly updates table based on its neighbors.
 The sharing of information with the neighbors takes place at regular intervals.
 This uses the Bellman Ford Algorithm for making routing tables.
 ### Link State Routing